 Finally, the sections of the roof were replaced.
 We were able to complete the entire project in less than five days, which was quicker than the programmed schedule.

-Due to the size, weight and the unusual entry and exit for the gantry cranes it was vital that all aspects of this project were in order, including method statements and health and safety procedures.
-We made sure that all of these documents were meticulously planned and adhered to throughout the project ensuring smooth completion of the project.
+Due to the size, weight and the unusual entry and exit for the gantry cranes, it was vital that all aspects of this project were in order, including method statements and health and safety procedures.
+We made sure that all of these documents were meticulously planned and adhered to throughout the project, ensuring smooth completion.

 This resulted in us finishing the lift project ahead of schedule, with minimal risk and to the complete satisfaction of the client.